nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Editing a quote

-1. Test case: `edit -q 2 /to no, i am your mummy /by darth vader`
+1. Test case: `edit -q 2 /to No, I am your mummy /by Darth Vader`

    Expected: Quote will be updated, a prompt displaying old and updated quote will be shown.